Not wearing seat belt may reduce your settlement

 Although most states don’t have seat belt defense statutes, it’s possible more could pass similar legislation, as increasing amounts of evidence point to seat belts reducing fatality risk.
 According to the Centers for Disease Control and Prevention, people who live in rural locations are less likely to wear seat belts.
 As a result, in 2014, traffic deaths in most rural counties were three to 10 times higher compared to urban counties.

 “These findings remind us that no matter what kind of road you are traveling on, it is important for everyone to buckle up every time on every trip,” warned Brenda Fitzgerald, CDC director.

 In summary, just because you were not at fault in an accident doesn’t mean your case is a slam dunk.
 Each state has unique rules that can make a case complicated to present to a judge or jury on your own.
 And even if you win, it may be awhile before you’re compensated.
-Global Financial can provide you with a cash advance, giving you the funding to ensure you’re fully compensated for medical bills.
+Global Financial can provide you with a auto accident loan, giving you the funding to ensure you’re fully compensated for medical bills.
 Apply today for fast cash when you need it.